Testing apps

 3. Result didn’t match ground truth value, indicated in red strikethrough text with the ground truth value reported below.

-4. Result matched ground truth value, indicated in normal text.
+4. Result matched ground truth value, indicated in standard text.

 To see a full-screen comparison of the ground truth value and the run result, hover over the result in any cell and click the view icon